 The organists at St Augustine’s have held their positions for lengthy periods, and there have been only seven officially appointed since 1908!
-The organist (now known as the Director of Music, Organist and Choirmaster) is responsible for the organ, music for worship and training the choir.

 There is a story that an organist was asked to resign because he played the recessional hymn too quickly and the choir had not time to finish processing round the church before the hymn finished!
 This seems somewhat a harsh punishment these days!